-D.9.1.3.1 El Casco Substation Site
+D.9.1.4.1 El Casco Substation Site

 The proposed El Casco Substation site is located within the boundaries of the Norton Younglove Reserve.
 Train traffic on the nearby Union Pacific railroad line dominates the overall ambient noise environment in the area of the proposed El Casco Substation site, with the typical noisy train pass-bys punctuating the otherwise relatively quiet levels of background noise.
 Other noise sources include traffic on San Timoteo Canyon Road and aircraft flying overhead.
+Several rural residences are located within approximately 1.0 mile of the proposed El Casco Substation site.

-D.9.1.3.2 Banning Substation
+D.9.1.4.2 Banning Substation

 The Banning Substation is located within the Banning city limits approximately 726 feet south of Interstate 10, and approximately 548 feet south of the freight railroad.
 Adjacent land uses are commercial and industrial.
 The predominant sources of noise in this area are freight railroad operations, vehicular traffic on Interstate 10, and vehicular traffic on adjacent surface streets.
-Aircraft operations associated with the Banning Municipal Airport, located approximately 4,072 feet to the east of the substation, generate intermittent noise level increases from aircraft takeoffs and landings.
+Aircraft operations associated with the

+Banning Municipal Airport, located approximately 4,072 feet to the east of the substation, generate intermittent noise level increases from aircraft takeoffs and landings.
+Sparse residential development within the City of Banning is located within approximately 0.5 mile of the Banning Substation.

-D.9.1.3.3 Zanja Substation
+D.9.1.4.3 Zanja Substation